 The Avon Board of Education supports a program of active and interactive learning experiences.
 It is no secret that prolonged or repeated absences, patterns of tardiness, and/or frequent early dismissals deprive students of essential experiences and disrupt the continuity of instruction of the class.
 A school day shall consist of not less than four hours, with at least one hour in the forenoon and one hour in the afternoon.

 Furthermore, the State of New Jersey evaluates school districts in the area of College and Career Readiness, which is directly impacted by student attendance and tardiness.
-In conjunction with the District Attendance Policy, parents may receive Attendance Deficit Letters indicating problematic attendance data (accrued absences) and may require intervention actions.
+In conjunction with the District Attendance Policy (Policy 5200), parents may receive Attendance Deficit Letters indicating problematic attendance data (accrued absences) and may require intervention actions.

 Tardy to School